demandchain/developer.offerengine.com/content/v1/purchases.md

 state
 : _String_  State of the purchase (<possible results>)

+qrcode_url
+: _String_  URL for the qrcode image associated with the coupon

+qrcode_base64
+: _String_  Base64 encoded qrcode image associated with the coupon

 redeemed_at
 : _Optional String_  Date and time when purchase voucher was redeemed